 Here is the perfect Lima setup.

-Point is, Lima is a place to have fun for awhile, but it's not a great place to live longterm.
-The weather in winter is depressing and 90% of the city is a shit hole.
-It's important to keep this in mind because it's easy to forget when you're living in Miraflores.
+Point is, Lima is a place to have fun for awhile, but it’s not a great place to live longterm.
+The weather in winter is depressing and 90% of the city is horrible.
+It’s important to keep this in mind because it’s easy to forget when you’re living in Miraflores.

 What Kind of Travellers Should Avoid Lima?